pingcap/docs-tidb-operator/en/restart-a-tidb-cluster.md

 ## Perform a graceful restart to a single TiKV Pod

-Starting from v1.2.5, TiDB Operator supports graceful restart for a single TiKV Pod
+Starting from v1.2.5, TiDB Operator supports graceful restart for a single TiKV Pod.

 To trigger a graceful restart, add an annotation with the `tidb.pingcap.com/evict-leader` key: